Anole (character): Publication history

 When the series ended, Anole was featured in a vignette entitled "Blend In" written and illustrated by Young in X-Men: Divided We Stand #1.
 The story explored the effects of the darker events in Yost and Kyle's run on younger characters such as Anole, Young feeling that younger characters were often improperly characterized like mature adults in how they dealt with large, traumatic events in comic series.
 He described his decision to illustrate and write about Anole as "a natural choice" and that he wanted to flesh out his previously unknown backstory, claiming that drawing Anole for a year during his time on New X-Men allowed him to understand the character.
 In developing Anole's backstory, Young also established the character's hometown as his own—Fairbury, Illinois.
 Young added that he chose to write Anole's divestment from the X-Men at the conclusion of the story in a way that would allow him to explore more of the character's future decisions and experiences at another time.
 Anole would later reappear as a team member in the main cast of Young X-Men as of Young X-Men #6 and as a supporting character in X-Men franchise crossover events such as X-Men: Manifest Destiny, Secret Invasion: X-Men, and X-Men: Nation X.

+Anole was featured in the story "Good Judy", published as part of the 2021 issue Marvel's Voices: Pride.
+In an interview with AIPT, writer Terry Blas compared Anole's struggle with his appearance and self-image to those faced by gay people, who may be harmed by trying to live up to a certain body type.

 In April 2024, it was announced that Anole would have a starring role in the second volume of NYX (vol. 2), set for a July 2024 release as part of the "X-Men: From the Ashes" relaunch.
 It is written by Collin Kelly and Jackson Lanzing with art by Francesco Mortarino.
 The new ongoing series centers on Anole and several other mutant young adults – Kamala Khan, Laura Kinney, Sophie Cuckoo, and Prodigy – attempting to adapt to life in New York City in the post-Krakoan Age when mutants are hated and feared even more due to the actions of Orchis.